mbaris/hugo-blog/content/posts/builder.md

         .setId(UUID.randomUUID().toString())
         .setName("thundra")
         .build();
 ```

 The reason for using two different generics on our Builder classes are;
-* The first one is used in the build method and it returns the type of the child class.
+* The first one is used in the build method, and it returns the type of the child class.
 * The second one is used as the return value of our setter methods in the builder.
   Without it, our setId method would return a BaseEntity.Builder and we couldn't set the child class fields after that.